isc-projects/kea/doc/sphinx/arm/config-backend.rst

 Incompatible Software
 ^^^^^^^^^^^^^^^^^^^^^

-The preceding cautions about conflicting configuration information apply to software-driven configuration sources as well.

-Kea supports databases outside of the CB, such as with the ``host-databases`` directive.
-Such databases load their config independently from the CB, and will conflict the same way JSON declarations would.
-If using the CB, such mechanisms should be avoided.

-Likewise, API commands which modify Kea's configuration (other than the CB API) are contraindicated.
-This includes the :ischooklib:`libdhcp_subnet_cmds.so` and :ischooklib:`libdhcp_host_cmds.so` hooks.
-These APIs modify Kea's in-memory configuration, and can only be made persistent by using ``config-write`` to write a new JSON config file.
+API commands which modify Kea's configuration (other than the CB API) are contraindicated.
+This includes the :ischooklib:`libdhcp_subnet_cmds.so` hook.
+Its APIs modify Kea's in-memory configuration, and the modifications can only be made persistent by using ``config-write`` to write a new JSON config file.

-The Stork management suite does not currently support the CB.
-Stork makes all configuration changes through API avenues which expect to write a new JSON file.
+The `Stork <https://stork.readthedocs.io>`_ management suite does not currently support the CB.
+Stork makes all configuration changes through API avenues which expect to write changes into JSON config file.
 Support for the CB is planned for a future release of Stork.

 In certain carefully-controlled scenarios, it may be possible to use these tools with the CB.
 Namely, if they are used in strictly "read-only" fashion, to retrieve Kea information, but never to modify it.
 However, no protection against accidental modification is provided, so this is not recommended.

-Implementation
-^^^^^^^^^^^^^^
+Limitations
+^^^^^^^^^^^

 Currently, the Kea CB has the following limitations: